-Today more than ever before, the ability to skillfully manage crises is essential for healthcare leaders.
-As the effects of the Covid-19 pandemic continue to reverberate through the industry, and natural disasters surge in frequency and intensity, effective crisis management in healthcare is no longer a prospect of managing what-if, but of securing facilities and organizations against real and urgent threats.
+Today more than ever before, skillfully managing crises and healthcare staffing during a crisis is essential for healthcare leaders.
+As the effects of the Covid-19 pandemic has shown, and as natural disasters surge in frequency and intensity, effective crisis management in healthcare is no longer a prospect of managing what-if, but of securing facilities and organizations against real and urgent threats.

 Yet the job of crisis management in healthcare is a difficult one.
 Catastrophic weather or mass casualty events have an outsized impact on hospitals and other clinical facilities, and managing the impact is a multi-layered task.
 For leaders looking for a starting point, here are four strategies that should serve as the foundation of any crisis management plan.

 Crisis Management in Healthcare: 4 Strategies for Leaders

 As many organizations learned during the pandemic, having a thorough disaster plan may not always be up to the challenge of a real crisis.
 Yet all the same, having that foundation in place is essential to maintain basic functionality during a catastrophic event.
 By ensuring communications and access to resources, organizations are taking a critical step in making sure they respond as well as they’re able.

 To that end, facilities should have a formal disaster plan that covers basics like communications and data backup, and update it each year.
 That does require time, work and room in the budget.
 But as with insurance, failing to protect against this risk is simply not acceptable.
 And that’s even more true for facilities in high-risk regions — in the path of hurricanes, wildfires, floods or other predictable events.